sswhitehat/FinalProject482/README.md

 The second set we ran the model on was a normal kickboxing fight (https://www.youtube.com/watch?v=0yUIstA3iCI) and we got an accuracy of 50.00% excluding 'No Strike'

 The final set we ran the model on was a muay thai fight (https://www.youtube.com/watch?v=g-tiUbL8vpw).
-Muay thai is similar to kickboxing in many regards but there is subtle differences.
+Muay thai is similar to kickboxing in many regards but there are subtle differences.
 The accuracy on this video was 12.50% excluding 'No Strike'

 ## Reflection

-Our initial plan was to create an application that would be able to detect the different kinds of punches and kicks thrown in a kickboxing match.
-The plan was to be able to detect different kinds of punches, like jabs, hooks, crosses and upper-cuts, and different kinds of kick, like leg, body and high kicks.
+Our initial plan was to create an application that would be able to detect the different kinds of punches and kicks thrown in a kickboxing match, like jabs, hooks, crosses and upper-cuts, and different kinds of kicks, like leg, body and high kicks.
 We could then use this data to tally up the final score of the match.
 However, we encountered many challenges along the way.

 Main Challenges:

 * Different interpretations of training data - Strikes landing at the same time, Strikes hitting shoulders and arms.
-* Training video inconsistencies - Camera angle changes, Ring ropes stopping ideal Movenet Output.
+* Training video inconsistencies - Camera angle changes, Ring ropes stopping ideal MoveNet Output.
-* Time consuming processes - On our current devices, processes like Movenet take ~10 hours per fight to run.
+* Time consuming processes - On our current devices, processes like MoveNet take ~10 hours per fight to run.

 Considering the challenges we faced, as a group we feel like we did relatively well on a pretty complicated project in the time that we had.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CS482 - Final Project - This project will contiune past the course.
+CS482 - Final Project - This project will continue past the course.

 ### Built With